mitranim/wordplay/readme.md

 playment (pay to play) © M

-boorocracy (boorish bureaucracy aka me on MEA) © LR
+boorocracy (boorish bureaucracy aka me on MEA) © VA

 porcupain (the pain of getting stung by a porcupine) © LJ